Asset Intelligence and Management

 Modern asset management solutions offer a myriad of capabilities that expedite fixed asset management and allow users to improve their operational processes.
 These capabilities can include:

-• Asset directory: An asset repository that encompasses fixed asset details and serves as a backbone to workflows, like depreciation calculation.
+An asset repository that encompasses fixed asset details and serves as a backbone to workflows, like records management, and depreciation calculation.

-• Maintenance schedules: Schedule periodic maintenance, or service routines for assets to reduce the risk of accidents and frequent asset replacement.
+Schedule periodic maintenance, or service routines for assets to reduce the risk of accidents, and frequent asset replacement.

-• Reports: Create detailed reports to centralize information and apply filters and formulas to analyze data.
+Create detailed asset reports to centralize information and apply filters, and formulas to analyze data.

-Fixed assets form the foundation of a business, and are a key determinant of its performance and success, therefore it is crucial to manage and optimize the efficacy of these assets.
+Fixed assets are a key determinant of a business’s performance and success, therefore, it is crucial to manage and optimize their use and efficacy.
+They are the value-drivers of successful business operations.

 Was this helpful?